Prosecutor releases details on Hamilton police officer’s death

-The Mercer County Prosecutor’s Office has ruled Hamilton Police Officer Tom White’s death a suicide.
+The Mercer County Prosecutor’s Office says Hamilton Police Officer Tom White died by suicide.

 On Monday, June 19, at about 3:10 p.m., Hamilton police officers responded to the scene of a motor vehicle crash on the 2700 block of Nottingham Way.
-First responders found White unconscious and unresponsive, with a gunshot wound to the head.
+First responders found White unconscious and unresponsive.
 White’s truck collided with a white commercial van.
 The driver of the van was not injured.
 White was pronounced dead at the scene.

 “Officer Tom White touched the lives of thousands of young people in Hamilton Township through his work with the LEAD program, as Officer Friendly, and as the director of Safety Town.
 He will be sorely missed, as an officer and a good friend,” Mercer County Prosecutor Angelo Onofri said.